JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 <pre>
 mymodel = load_model(f"mase_output/4_3/model_with_multiplier_{numbers[0]}_{numbers[1]}_{numbers[2]}_{numbers[3]}.ckpt", "pl", mg.model)
 </pre>
+We must load the pre-trained models in that proceeding directly to inference with the dataloader on the untrained models would result in evaluations that are meaningless.

-Finally, we return the masegraph with special sampled_config.
+Finally, we return the masegraph with specified sampled_config.

 3 build_search_space